 20. Personal savings allowance

-From 6 April 2016, the first £1,000 of interest you receive from savings is tax-free if you are a basic-rate taxpayer.
-If you are a higher-rate taxpayer, the threshold is £500.
-It is only if your savings income exceeds the allowance that any tax is due on it.
+Only when your savings income exceeds the allowance is any tax is due on it.
 This will no longer be deducted at source – if tax is due, you can pay it via self-assessment or have it deducted via PAYE through an adjustment in your tax code.

 Tax savings for older people

 Make sure you stop making National Insurance contributions if you carry on working beyond state retirement age (currently 63 for women and 65 for men).